famibelle/AISeminar/ai_seminar_slides.md

 ---

-# Quiz: Neural Networks

-## What is the purpose of backpropagation in training neural networks?
+# What is the purpose of backpropagation in training neural networks?
   - A) To initialize the weights of the network.
   - B) To propagate the input data forward through the network.
   - C) To adjust the weights by minimizing the error using gradient descent.